Deep Dish Theater - 2001-2016September 21st, 2016

-In an email to the theater's supporters, Frellick wrote that "we were until very recently optimistic that we could find a place that would make sense for us financially and accommodate the kind of work we were committed to presenting.
+After a lengthy effort to find a future home for Deep Dish, Founding Artistic Director Paul Frellick wrote in an email to supporters that he and the theater's Executive Board "were until very recently optimistic that we could find a place that would make sense for us financially and accommodate the kind of work we were committed to presenting.
 We have looked in all directions, explored a variety of properties, consulted with possible partners, but to no avail."

-The Deep Dish Theater Company opened in April 26 with a sold-out two-week run of Samuel Beckett's apocalyptic comedy, Endgame
+The Deep Dish Theater Company opened on April 26, 2001 with a sold-out two-week run of Samuel Beckett's apocalyptic comedy, Endgame

 .
 The original site was the space now occupied by the Dina Porter clothing store, but in 2003, shortly after the retailer A Southern Season opened in the former Belk's space, the theater company relocated to the other end of the mall.
 That space, adjacent to the newly-arrived Silverspot Cinema, is now part of a substantial overhaul of the property by the management of University Place, necessitating Deep Dish's departure.